weaverdgb/weaver-sdk-js/Changelist.md

 - Replace model inclusion of models into one model with one classList for simplified and more powerfull usage (e.g. ModelQuery crossing model inclusion hops).
+- Use a DefinedNode for constructing init block members of a model.

 ## 8.6.2
 - Rewrite init code for model for 8.6.1 version.